Mohanpavankumar/HeartDiseasePrediction/README.md

 - **Machine Learning Models**: Scikit-learn, joblib.
 - **Other Libraries**: Numpy, Pandas, Matplotlib.

-## Prerequisites
-Before running this application, make sure you have the following installed:
-- Python 3.x
-- Flask
-- Scikit-learn
-- joblib
-- Other dependencies in `requirements.txt`

 ## Setup Instructions

 ### 1. Clone the repository